opengeospatial/ogcapi-features/README.md

 * [Background of this activity](background.md)
 * [The next version of WFS - an overview](overview.md)

+## Contributing

+The contributor understands that any contributions, if accepted by the OGC Membership and ISO/TC 211, shall be incorporated into
+OGC and ISO/TC 211 Web Feature Service standards documents and that all copyright and intellectual property shall be vested to the OGC.

+The WFS/FES Standards Working Group (SWG) is the group at OGC responsible for the stewardship of the standard, but is working to do as much work in public as possible.

 * [Open issues](https://github.com/opengeospatial/WFS_FES/issues)
 * [Proposing changes](https://github.com/opengeospatial/WFS_FES/wiki/Propose-a-change-to-a-draft-of-a-WFS-specification-document)